PatrickKreitzberg/PatrickKreitzberg.github.io/index.md

 1. Plot Data Along A Path
 1. [To do](#todo)

+# INSTALLING PARALLEL HDF5
+## MPICH
+[Download](http://www.mpich.org/downloads/) Used mpich-3.2 as it was the stable release at the time.
+Do not use Hydra, but use the full distribution
+Because I used a fresh linux install I needed to update gcc compilers: apt-get install gcc g++
+Configure MPICH before install:
+./configure --enable-romio --enable-shared --with-device=ch3:sock --disable-fortran --prefix=/home/pat/packages/mpich_install/
+make
+make check
+make install
+make install check
+Add mpicc to path by appending 'export PATH=/home/pat/packages/mpich_install/bin:$PATH' onto .bashrc file.

+Since it was clean install i must install python-dev so mpi4py can build sudo apt-get install python-dev

 <a name="introduction"></a>
 # INTRODUCTION
 This was created by Patrick Kreitzberg under the guidance of Dr. Jesse Johnson at the University of Montana.
 The program is a tool to help create data profiles using a gui. yada yada